 - Development environment

-For your general migration planning, consider the following operational aspects and include them in your migration plan to Exasol:
+For your general migration planning, consider the following operational aspects and include them in your migration plan:

 - General SLA requirements